AlejandroGispert/AlejandroGispert/README.md

 - 🌍 Frontend Developer from Cuba, currently living in Denmark
 - 🌱 Currently working in the case chronicle app
 - 🚀 Passionate about accessibility
+- 🛠️ Looking for open-source projects to contribute to

 ## 🛠️ Tech Stack
 ### Foundational Technologies